AviatrixSystems/terraform-provider-aviatrix/docs/guides/introduction_to_gateway_group.md

   - If HA is currently not enabled in the resource:
     - Please set attribute `manage_ha_gateway` to false, and do a "terraform refresh" to set its value to the state file
   - If HA is currently being enabled in the resource:
-    - Please set attribute `manage_ha_gateway` to false, and do a "terraform refresh" to set its value to the state file and remove Spoke HA gateway status from the state file
+    - Please set attribute `manage_ha_gateway` to false and remove all the attributes with prefix "ha_", then do a "terraform refresh" to set `manage_ha_gateway = false` to the state file and remove Spoke HA gateway status from the state file as well
-    - Please create a new resource **aviatrix_spoke_ha_gateway** with local name and map the settings of the above Spoke HA Gateway into the new resource
+    - Please create a new resource **aviatrix_spoke_ha_gateway** and map the settings of the above Spoke HA Gateway into the new resource
     - Please run "terraform import aviatrix_spoke_ha_gateway.local_name primary_spoke_gateway + '-hagw''" to import Spoke HA Gateway status into state file